Aaranya Kaandam: Critical response

-NDTVs critic described the film as a "gangster movie which stands out with its realistic portrayal and no-nonsense treatment", further adding that "good performances, effective dialogues, slick editing and amazing camera-work help the movie stand out from the crowd".
-A reviewer from Chennaionline wrote that the film was made "near-perfect" featuring "some stunning performances, sharp dialogues and excellent camera work and music".
+Indo-Asian News Service's critic described the film as a "gangster movie which stands out with its realistic portrayal and no-nonsense treatment", further adding that "good performances, effective dialogues, slick editing and amazing camera-work help the movie stand out from the crowd".
+A reviewer from Chennai Online wrote that the film was made "near-perfect" featuring "some stunning performances, sharp dialogues and excellent camera work and music".
 Jackie Shroff and P. S. Vinod, in particular, won high praise from the critic, who wrote that the former "proves his class" and "shines in the don’s role", while they had done a "terrific job and should be considered a major factor for the film’s success at the box-office".
-N. Venkateswaran from Times of India rated the film 4.5 out of 5 (the highest rating for any Tamil film ever), while The Hindustan Times critic Gautaman Bhaskaran gave 3.5 out of 5.
-Rohit Ramachandran of nowrunning.com, too, rated the film 3.5 out of 5 stating that "Aaranya Kaandam is a neo-noir film that runs at breakneck speed only to be slowed down and stopped at an unwelcome destination.
-But why think of the destination when the journey is one that you've thoroughly enjoyed?"
+N. Venkateswaran from The Times of India rated the film 4.5 out of 5 (the highest rating for any Tamil film to that point), while Hindustan Times critic Gautaman Bhaskaran gave 3.5 out of 5.
 Baradwaj Rangan commended the film, citing that "with most mainstream films, especially in Tamil, you know some fifteen minutes in if they’re working for you (or not) [...]
 But there are a few that leave you hanging until almost the end [...], and then, gradually, things begin to cohere and reshape your entire thus-far experience, and you slap your forehead and smile and say, wow!
 This is one of those films."